danielisaacgeslin/react-helpful-hooks/README.md

 > * `setState` is the state setter, not different as the one from `useState`.
 > * `history` is the list of state values that was set.
 It starts from the latest one.
 > * `'initial value'` is the optional initial state value, not different as the one from `useState`.
 > * `limit` is the optional history limit.
 If you set 2, then you will have a max history array of 2 items.
-When the limit is rached, the oldest value is discarded
+When the limit is rached, the oldest value is discarded.
+Defaults to Infinity.
 ##### Example
 ```tsx
 const [state, setState, history] = useStateHistory<string>('initial state', limit);